Questions & Answers

 As was the case before the transition, any customer service requests for campus buildings will be handled by the university’s Service2Facilities group, which can be reached via email (email@example.com) or by phone (614-292-HELP).
 All individual building operations will continue to be the responsibility of campus maintenance teams.

-We are currently hiring for four project assistant internship positions (click for descriptions):
+We are currently not hiring for internship positions.

-These five positions are located at the ENGIE office in Baker Systems Engineering Building on Ohio State University’s Columbus campus.
-Interns will work from October 2018 until May 2019 for a minimum of 10 hours per week.
+Internship positions are located at the ENGIE office in McCracken Power Plant on Ohio State University’s Columbus campus.
+Interns will work from October until May for a minimum of 10 hours per week.
 Pay is $20/hour.

 To apply for one of our internships, please visit handshake.osu.edu.